kiarafrobles/www.retroreport.org/_backstory/the-va-denies-agent-orange-benefits-to-navy-sailors.md

 title: "The VA denies Agent Orange benefits to Navy sailors "
 published: true
 date: 2016-02-10T16:50:00.000Z
 lead_copy: "The VA is denying Agent Orange benefits to Navy sailors who served in the Vietnam War, despite a federal court ordering the VA to reassess its policy.
-For the backstory, watch \"Agent Orange: the Last Chapter of the Vietnam War.\" "
+For the backstory, watch *Agent Orange: the Last Chapter of the Vietnam War.*"
 backstory_type: backstory
 video: agent-orange-last-chapter-of-the-vietnam-war
 type: backstories